All Stars – Top Wines in One Place

 Challenge International du Vin

-As a pioneer among French international wine competitions, this is one of the world’s most renowned contests.
-Its professionalism and know-how are acknowledged by both producers and consumers.
-Each tasting panel consists of four members: a technician, a producer, a distributor, and a knowledgeable consumer.
-This year, 19 Hungarian wines were awarded medals.
+As one of the pioneers among French international wine competitions, the Challenge International du Vin is one of the most prestigious contests in the world.
+Its professionalism and expertise are highly regarded by both producers and consumers.
+Each tasting panel is composed of four members: a technician, a producer, a distributor, and an informed consumer.
+This year, Hungary was awarded 22 medals.

 Berliner Wein Trophy

-Since gaining the OIV’s patronage in 2004, this has become Germany's most significant and largest international wine competition and the world’s biggest OIV wine contest, with 14,400 entries for its summer and winter tastings.
-Hungary collected 84 medals at the summer competition this year.
+Since coming under the patronage of the OIV in 2004, the Berliner Wein Trophy has become Germany’s most significant international wine competition and the largest OIV-recognized wine contest worldwide, with over 14,000 entries registered for its summer and winter tastings.
+At this year’s summer edition, Hungarian wines earned nearly 200 medals—approximately 10% of all medals awarded.

 Vinalies Internationales